s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 sudo apt install gcc golang sqlite3 libsqlite3-dev
 ```

-Here is an example code of how use the libs
+Here is an example code of how to use the libs
 ```C
 #include <stdio.h>
 #include <stdlib.h>